juntylpro1/secure-enterprise/config-project.md

 1. Click **Save**.
 1. Click **Validate**.
 The modal that is displayed provides more details about your in-progress validation.

    If the validation fails, you can [troubleshoot the failure](/docs/secure-enterprise?topic=secure-enterprise-ts-na-failures#na-checks-fail).
-Or, an administrator on the projects service can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
+Or, an administrator on the {{site.data.keyword.cloud_notm}} Projects service can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
 However, ensure that the pipeline failed due to the Code Risk Analyzer scan and not because of a validation or plan failure.
 It is not recommended to override a failure that is flagged due to a validation or plan failure as the configuration will not deploy successfully.
 For more information about security and compliance in projects, see [Achieving continuous compliance as an enterprise](/docs/secure-enterprise?topic=secure-enterprise-continuous-compliance).

 During the configuration and deployment process, monitor your [needs attention items](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects).
 The widget reflects any issue that occurs in your configurations.
 {: remember}